Top 8 typical Spanish dishes

 Pollo al ajillo is chicken made in garlic.
 Any Spaniard will tell you that the best pollo al ajillo is made by their grandmother, which is probably right.
 The pollo al ajillo is made by frying the unpeeled cloves of garlic in olive oil to flavour them and are taken out just before the chicken pieces are added.
 When that is cooked, the garlic will go back in with some rosemary, thyme and some dry sherry or white wine.
 However, there are many different recipes amongst the Spaniards as well as amongst the restaurants.

 Very easily said, pisto is the Spanish version of ratatouille.
-It is mostly famous in the small towns south of Madrid, however it is also eaten in other parts of Spain.
+It is most famous in the small towns south of Madrid, however, it is also eaten in other parts of Spain.
 The ingredients consist of onions, garlic, courgettes, peppers and tomatoes.
 They are very slowly fried in olive oil.
 The pisto is mostly seen as a starter, sometimes with fried eggs or chorizo, but is also seen as a side dish to the main course.